anshul-c0des/gigflow/README.md

 # GigFlow - Full Stack Freelance Marketplace
 GigFlow is a mini-freelance marketplace platform that allows clients to post jobs (Gigs) and freelancers to bid on them.
 It provides a simple yet powerful system for managing gigs, bids, and hiring, allowing users to seamlessly interact within the platform.
-The project tests skills in handling complex database relationships, secure authentication, real-time notifications, and state management.

 ## Key Features:
 - User authentication (sign-up, login, and session management using JWT tokens).